ATAGS (howitzer): Production

 Armenian Ground Forces ordered 6 ATAGS from Kalyani Strategic Systems (KSSL) by August 2023.
 The guns were manufactured in KSSL's facility in Pune.
 They were delivered to Armenia by the end of 2023.
 As of October 2024, they intend to purchase additional 84 units after successful trials at different locations.

 Post completion of trials of ATAGS in 2022, reports suggested that an initial order, split between TASL and Bharat Forge, for 150 guns would be placed at a cost of ₹3365 crore after releasing an RFP.

 In March 2023, the Indian Ministry of Defence received a proposal worth over $1 Billion from the Indian Army for the purchase of 307 ATAGS.
 The order will be split at a ratio of 60:40 ratio.
 Kalyani Strategic Systems (KSSL) has emerged to be the lowest bidder followed by Tata Advanced Systems (TASL).
 However, TASL needs to meet the price bid of KSSL to receive the 40% order share.
 It was reported on 19 November 2024, Bharat Forge, the parent company of KSSL, is participating in price negotiations with the Ministry of Defence for the ATAGS contract.
 The deal, worth ₹8500 crore, was to be signed by 31 March 2025.

 On 20 March 2025, it was reported that the Cabinet Committee on Security (CCS) has cleared the procurement of 307 ATAGS and 327 6×6 gun towing vehicles to arm 15 artillery regiments at an estimated cost of around ₹6900 crore.
 The contract is expected to be signed next week.
 Following this, further orders could be placed later under the Field Artillery Rationalisation Plan.
 It was also reported that KSSL will manufacture 60% of the ATAGS order due to being the lowest bidder and TASL will manufacture the remaining 40%.
 The contract was signed on 26 March.
 The guns will replace outdated 105 mm and 130 mm guns of the Army.
 Over 65% of the gun's components are indigenous which includes major subsystems such as the barrel, muzzle brake, breech mechanism, firing and recoil system, and ammunition handling mechanism.

 As of July 2025, the first gun system was ready for its product model test while the first regiment of ATAGS is to be raised by February 2027.
-Meanwhile, the project has been termed as "an exemplary Mission Mode success" by the ARDE Director.
+The project has been termed as "an exemplary Mission Mode success" by the ARDE Director.